Classical r-matrix structure for elliptic Ruijsenaars chain and 1+1 field analogue of Ruijsenaars-Schneider model: Introduction and overview

 Both models are described through the Lax representation \beq \eq with the spectral parameter $z$.
 Integrability follows from the existence of the classical $r$-matrix structure, which guarantees the involution property $\{\tr L^k(z), \tr L^m(w)\}=0$.
 The $r$-matrix structure for the Calogero-Moser model is linear \cite{BradenSuz,Skl3} \beq \eq and it is quadratic for the Ruijsenaars-Schneider model \cite{Suris,NKSR}: \beq \eq Explicit expressions for all $r$-matrices are given in the main part of the paper.

 \paragraph{Chains.}The periodic classical elliptic Ruijsenaars chain was proposed in \cite{ZZ}.
 It is a generalization of the Ruijsenaars-Schneider model, which has $n$ sites.
 That is, the phase space $\mC^{2Nn}$ is parameterized by $Nn$ pairs of canonical variables $p^a_i$, $q_i^a$ $i=1,...,N$, $a=1,...,n$: \beq \eq The numeration is cyclic assuming $q^0_i= q^n_i$, $p^0_i= p^n_i$ and $q^{n+1}_i= q^1_i$, $p^{n+1}_i= p^1_i$.
-The Hamiltonian has the form \beq \eq The chain is described by a set of $n$ Lax matrices $L^a\in\Mat$ satisfying the lattice semi-discrete zero-curvature (Zakharov-Shabat) equation \beq \eq Then the monodromy matrix \beq \eq satisfies the Lax equation \beq \eq In fact, the first elliptic model of type (\ref{q07}) was suggested by I. Krichever in \cite{KrToda} and was called the elliptic Toda lattice.
-The exact relation of (\ref{q07}) with this model requires several additional steps which we do not need in this paper.
+The Hamiltonian has the form \beq \eq The chain is described by a set of $n$ Lax matrices $L^a\in\Mat$ satisfying the lattice semi-discrete zero-curvature (Zakharov-Shabat) equation \beq \eq Then the monodromy matrix \beq \eq satisfies the Lax equation \beq \eq In fact, the first elliptic model of type (\ref{q07}) was proposed by I. Krichever in \cite{KrToda} and called the elliptic Toda chain.
+Another model of this type is the Ruijsenaars-Toda chain introduced by V. Adler and Yu.
+Suris in \cite{Adler}.
+The precise connection between (\ref{q07}) and these models requires several additional steps, which we will not need in this article.
 We will describe this relation in a separate publication.

+The Ruijsenaars chain was derived in \cite{ZZ} in two ways.
+The first one is by gauge transformation of the XYZ chain, and the second way is by certain reduction from 2d Toda hierarchy.
+The original Ruijsenaars-Schneider model can also be obtained from 2d Toda lattice as well \cite{KrZ}, and its hyperbolic version is obtained from the sine-Grodon model (two-periodic reduction from 2d Toda) \cite{Babelon,Pogr}.
+Below, we consider the non-relativistic limit, assuming the chain is relativistic.
+This terminology is taken from the original papers \cite{RS}, where the term "relativistic" arose due to the existence of the Poincar\'e algebra.
+In fact, we do not know if the chain model admits the Poincar\'e algebra.
+We use the term "relativistic" to refer to (group-like) quadratic (in $L$) $r$-matrix structures, and the term "non-relativistic" is used to refer to models described by linear (Lie algebra-like) $r$-matrix structures.

 \paragraph{Field theories.} It was shown in \cite{Krich2,LOZ,Krich22} that the Calogero-Moser model (\ref{q02}) can be extended to an integrable 1+1 field theory.
 In this case the dynamical variables become periodic functions $p_i(x)$, $q_i(x)$ on a unit circle $p_i(x)=p_i(x+2\pi)$, $q_i(x)=q_i(x+2\pi)$ with the canonical Poisson brackets \beq \eq The Hamiltonian (\ref{q02}) is generalized to \beq \eq with the density \beq \eq where $q_{i,x}=\p_xq_i(x)$ and $q_{i,xx}=\p^2_xq_i(x)$, and $\zeta(w)$ is the Weierstrass zeta-function (\ref{a071}).
 The limit $k\to 0$ corresponds to vanishing of all $\p_x$--derivatives, that is to the limit to finite-dimensional classical mechanics.
 In this limit $H^{\hbox{ {2dCM}}}(x)\to -2\nu H^{\hbox{ {CM}}}$.
 This model is described by the Zakharov-Shabat equation \cite{ZSh}: \beq \eq with certain U-V (or L-A) pair ${U}^{\hbox{ {2dCM}}}(z)\,,{V}^{\hbox{ {2dCM}}}(z)\in\Mat$.
 The infinite-dimensional analogue of the Liouville integrability is as follows.
 Consider the monodromy matrix \beq \eq It was shown in \cite{Maillet} that the Poisson commutativity $\{\tr(T^k(z,2\pi)),\tr(T^m(w,2\pi))\}=0$ follows from the existence of the Maillet $r$-matrix structure \beq \eq and this relation for 1+1 Calogero-Moser field theory $U(z,x)=U^{\hbox{ {2dCM}}}(z,x)$ was proved in \cite{Z24}.